 Street trees

-Hounslow Highways is responsible for the management and maintenance of approximately 11,400 street trees on the public highway, on behalf of the Council.
-If you would like to find out more information about Hounslow Highway’s Tree Strategy, please find a document outlining it attached here and at the bottom of this webpage.
+Hounslow Highways is responsible for the management and maintenance of approximately 12,340 street trees on the public highway, on behalf of the Council.
+If you would like to find out more information about how we manage the borough’s street trees, please find Hounslow Highways’ Tree Strategy here.

 We undertake a survey of the borough’s street trees once every three years.
 The schedule, which is arranged by ward, can be seen here.
-At the bottom of the page there are some of our most commonly asked questions.
+Please find some of our most frequently asked questions at the bottom of this page.

 Tree Management